White Chicken Chili Recipe

 - Add chicken and chicken stock to Dutch oven or stockpot.

-- Cook chicken over medium heat until tender.
+- Cook over medium heat until tender.

 - Shred chicken with two forks and then add back to the liquid.